imagej/imagej.github.io/pages/Uploading_plugins.md

 You can use the [Fiji Updater](Update_Fiji "wikilink") to upload new plugins (or new versions thereof).
-First start {% include bc content='Help | Update Fiji' %}.
+First start {% include bc content='Help | Update Fiji'%}.
 It will tell you that there are *locally modified files*:

 ![Updater-locally-modified.png](Updater-locally-modified.png
 "Updater-locally-modified.png")